FluentLenium/FluentLenium/README.md

 FluentLenium best integrates with [AssertJ](http://joel-costigliola.github.io/assertj/), but you can also choose to use the [assertion framework](https://fluentlenium.com/docs/assertion-libraries/) you want.

+FluentLenium can be used to make your [mobile Appium tests](https://fluentlenium.com/docs/appium-support/) fluent and easier to maintain.

 FluentLenium gives you [multiple methods](https://fluentlenium.com/docs/test-methods/) which help you write tests quicker.
 All those methods are tested daily by commercial regression test suites maintained by project developers.